jflamy/owlcms4/docs/EquipmentSetup.md

 ![minimal](EquipmentSetup/images/minimal.png)

 - The clock and decisions are visible on the attempt board.
 The attempt board should visible from the chalk box and from the center of the platform.
 - This uses the "extend desktop" capability of the laptop to have a different output on the monitor.
-To avoid moving the mouse non-intentionally on the external monitor, you can use [DualMonitorTool](https://dualmonitortool.sourceforge.net/)
-  - Many people have also had success using Chromecast devices to drive the extra screens.
 - If you have an extra laptop and a projector at your disposal, you can add a scoreboard for the public.
 - The next step up is to have the secretary on a separate laptop so that weigh-in data can be entered while the competition is going on.

-### Full Competition Setup
+## Full Competition Setup

 At the opposite end of the spectrum, a setup for a state competition using refereeing devices would provide all the requisite displays and technical official stations.
 To keep costs down, TVs and projectors can be driven using cheap devices such as Fire TV Sticks or Raspberry Pi.